The Strong Turn Into Act Two

 Let’s face it, we’ve all been there: moved to a new place, started a new job, went away to college.
 Draw from those experiences and emotions and make it feel like a significant change in your protagonist’s life.
 They’re out of their comfort zone and have to find their way forward.

-As you know, we are always here to answer your questions (and the answers are free).
+We are always here to answer them (and the answers are free).
 Just get in touch with us at info@coverageink.com